More at rubyonrails.org:

 <% end %>

-Assuming the person has two addresses with IDs 23 and 45, the above form would render output similar to:
+Assuming the person has two addresses with IDs 23 and 45, the above form would render this output:

 <form accept-charset="UTF-8" action="/people/1" method="post">